Winter Hiking Tips For Fun and Safety

 8. Find the best gear there is

 Never buy cheap gear because it can cost you your life and all you hold dear.
 You, while working on a tight budget can capitalize on end-of-season sales and coupons.
-Your list should never lack the best waterproof boots, hiking poles, camp stove, socks, gloves, goggles, waterproof pants, a waterproof jacket, and knee-high gaiters.
+Your list should definitely include the best waterproof boots, or at least a pair of top of the line cold weather boots, hiking poles, a camp stove, a few pairs of socks (in plastic bags to guarantee they stay dry), gloves, goggles, waterproof pants, a waterproof jacket, and knee-high gaiters.

 You also need to buy yourself a quality backpack that is lightweight enough for enhanced portability and before you buy one, find out how to choose one.